ysaikai/ysaikai.github.io/_pages/about.md

 ## Training
-The following is a list of courses taken at UW-Madison.
+Due to the professional background, I am competent in software design and coding.
+In addition, the following is a list of courses taken at UW-Madison.
 I am basically trained in economics and machine learning at a graduate level and mathematics at an undergraduate level.

 <table>
   <tr>